Community Network for Cancer Prevention

 The staff of the Community Network for Cancer Prevention is available to assist you with questions, concerns, or requests for information and services.
 Contact us on our information line at (713) 798-6643 or send an e-mail to firstname.lastname@example.org.

 BodyGuards Volunteer Program

-The Office of Outreach and Health Disparities provides a variety of opportunities for individuals to work in community outreach events, representing Baylor College of Medicine as a BodyGuard volunteer.
+The Community Outreach and Engagement Program provides a variety of opportunities for individuals to work in community outreach events, representing Baylor College of Medicine as a BodyGuard volunteer.
 The BodyGuards Program is currently promoting a healthy lifestyle and increase awareness, education, and prevention of breast, cervical, and colorectal cancer, which are highly prevalent in medically underserved communities.

-Current work of the BodyGuards Volunteer Program includes:
+Current activities of the BodyGuards Volunteer Program includes:

 - Educating the community about healthy eating to maintain a healthy lifestyle

 - Reducing cancer health disparities in medically underserved communities through cancer prevention and early screening